Top 10 Tips on Purchasing a Good B2B Marketing List.

 Watch out for minimum order charges, output or delivery charges or additional information about the company you don’t really need.

 10. Keep it legal.

-Ensure you are fully aware of your legal obligations if you are embarking on telemarketing campaign.
+Ensure you are fully aware of your legal obligations if you are embarking on a telemarketing campaign.
 Businesses can ‘opt-out’ of receiving unsolicited sales calls using the CTPS (Corporate Telephone Preference Service).
-You don’t want to run into problems with data protection, so ask the list provider if they screen their list and only buy ‘good to call records.
+You don’t want to run into problems with data protection, so ask the listing provider if they screen their list and only buy ‘good to call records.
 If they don’t screen themselves, you’ll need to screen the list yourself.
 There are several easy and free online tools to do this.
 Either way, legally you need to screen for opt-outs every 28 days to comply with legislation or risk a hefty fine.
 Already have a list or database but concerned about its validity or cleanliness?
-Ask us about our data services which include List Validation, Data cleansing, Opt-out screening and List compilation / profiling.
+Ask us about our data services which include List Validation, Data cleansing, Opt-out screening and List compilation/profiling.
 Find out how GSA Business Development can help Generate Growth for your Business, by contacting us now on 0845 658 8192 or by sending us an email.